OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Microsoft .NET Framework 4.7.2 (or higher).

 * To integrate with external systems using Integration Studio to edit the source code of Extension Actions:
     Visual Studio 2015, Visual Studio 2017, or Visual Studio 2019 (since Development Environment 11.6.7).

-#### Required Network Connection

-Minimum speed of 1 Mbps for both downloading and uploading.

-These requirements apply, even when installing the development tools on a virtual machine.

 ## End User Requirements